Coder731/Profile_Project_2/TESTING.md

 - Removing duplicate string log to console for click event.

 ## Logging html code to Console
-- added log of html element to console
+- Added log of html element to console
+    - Found that logging the result of the "get element by id" method causes the HTML code for the corresponding element to appear in the console.
+        - Before this, when trying to combine the above code with a string, an "Empty HTML Object" had been logged to the console with the string.

 ## References